jascarpentier/spacecadet/readme.md

 # Project 1

+spacecadet.surge.sh

 This is the first project of the course.

 ## Space Cadet book club

-The goal of this app is to create a sort of virtual book club where people can search for specific books but also see different lists of books that fit within a similar style or vibe.
+The goal of this app is to create a sort of virtual book club where people can search for specific books but also be able to buy them o the Google play book store.
 Basing it off a community orientated / social media vibe but for books.
-Ex: Books written by women, Books that have come out this month, Summer 2019 reads.
-You can also save your list of books that you want to read and check off the books that you have read so that you have a up-to-date list of the books.

 ### Steps - What will be included

-Using the Book api, users will be able to search for a specific book or search for lists that people have created.
+Using the Book api, users will be able to search for a specific book and buy it if it is available on the Google play book store.
 Since we are only builidng one page, the links in the nav bar will jump down to specific categories.

 The search bar will be give out example of what it thinks you are typing for.